 I looked up at the empty ridgeline of Tajos de los Machos.
 I could do it.
 I could climb it, descend vertically 600m or so and hope there was a trickle of river that high up.
 I could do the ascent with no water and head into camp below Caballo late at night.
 It would be rough, but I could push myself to do it.
 All for the sake of 14 peaks, not 13 peaks.

 But I’d already almost doubled the record – what more did they want?
-And I thought of the number of times I’d looked at a mathematical proof, covered in red scribble, and thought the same.
+And I remembered the number of times I’d looked at a mathematical proof, covered in red scribble, and thought the same.
 What more did they want?
 What more did I want?

 If I went up this mountain, not because I wanted to but because I felt I should – because I was scared not to – then I would have lost.
 I would be giving in to the anxiety.
 I would never have the confidence to know that I am enough.
 That what I’ve done is enough.
 And yes, I couldn’t know for certain I’d get the record.
 They might move the goal posts.
 I might have mucked everything up without even realising.
 I should make the most of my chance and maximise the time I still had left.